Grrtzm/MicrobitV2-HHS/README.md

 # NRF52_Radio_library

 The nrf52_radio library API's are the same as the nrf52_radio ones.
 With this addition, it is now possible to control the radio of the nrf52's such as the one in the microbit V2.
-An example can be found to let a Microbit V1 (nrf52) and V2 (nrf52) communicate over radio.
+An example can be found to let a Microbit V1 (nrf51) and V2 (nrf52) communicate over radio.

 Note: this library is not battletested.
 Benefit of using simple 2.4 GHz radio is that you dont need to hassle with proprietary (or open source) Bluetooth/BLE SoftDevices which are often also flash memory heavy.
 Many projects dont need the heavy security and other protocol overhead which often come at a steep learning curve.
 If your project needs simple send and receive bytes, to one or even multiple devices, this library is useful.

 ```
 #include "NRF52_Radio_library.h"
-NRF52_Radio MicrobitRadio = NRF52_Radio();
+NRF52_Radio MicrobitRadio = NRF52_Radio(); // replace NRF52 with NRF51 for Microbit V1
 MicrobitRadio.enable();

 SENDING